 Like the city itself, Cardiff’s gay scene is small and compact – but with something for everyone.
 The main venues are focused around Charles Street and Churchill Way in the city centre, all within walking distance of each other.

-An historic pub with a traditional glazed tile exterior, The Golden Cross is popular with a predominantly male, 30s crowd that likes to indulge its camp side with karaoke and cabaret.
+A historic pub with a traditional glazed tile exterior, The Golden Cross is popular with a predominantly male, 30s crowd that likes to indulge its camp side with karaoke and cabaret.
 Lab 22 is a stylish little place for post-work or pre-club cocktails.
 WOW Bar appeals to a young, student crowd with DJs, live music, cabaret and drinks deals.
-Spread across 2 floors and a roof terrace, The Kings is a large, modern bar attracting a young gay/lesbian/mixed crowd – it’s the official pre-bar to gay dance club Pulse, which attracts a similar young, mixed crowd of party people and university students.
-For drag aficionados, Minsky’s Showbar is popular with parties and birthday celebrations as well as cabaret-loving gays and lesbians.
+Spread across two floors and a roof terrace, The Kings is a large, modern bar attracting a young gay/lesbian/mixed crowd – it’s the official pre-bar to gay dance club Pulse, which attracts a similar young, mixed crowd of party people and university students.
+Drag aficionados need look no further than than Mary’s, a favourite for karaoke and killer drag performances, while Minsky’s Showbar is popular with parties and birthday celebrations as well as cabaret-loving gays and lesbians.

 St David’s spectacular setting on Cardiff Bay and luxurious interiors has seen it voted one of the top UK’s top 10 hotels by Conde Nast Traveller.
-Its renowned Marine Spa is great for celeb spotting while its central location is in easy walking distance of all the city’s attractions.
+Its renowned Marine Spa is great for celeb spotting, while its central location is in easy walking distance of the heart of the gay scene.

-Located a 15-minute walk west of Cardiff city centre, Maison Galles is a self-catering townhouse with stylish Welsh-French fusion décor.
-Close to the green spaces of Llandaff Fields and Bute Park, it houses up to 8 guests and boasts quirky details like bespoke wall coverings, king-size French beds and a mix of antique and contemporary furniture.
+Located a fifteen-minute walk west of Cardiff city centre, Maison Galles is a self-catering townhouse with stylish Welsh-French fusion décor.
+Close to the green spaces of Llandaff Fields and Bute Park, it houses up to eight guests and boasts quirky details like bespoke wall coverings, king-size French beds and a mix of antique and contemporary furniture.

 Welsh for “pink house”, Ty Rosa is a bed & breakfast that’s earned accolades from TripAdvisor and Britain’s The Times newspaper for its friendly, openly-gay attitude.
-There are 5 homely guestrooms in the main house, plus an annex apartment.
-It’s located a 15-minute walk south of Cardiff city centre – but hosts Paul and Stuart will point you in the right direction.
+There are five homely guestrooms in the main house, plus an annex apartment.
+It’s located a fifteen-minute walk south of Cardiff city centre – but hosts Paul and Stuart will point you in the right direction.

-Showing its pride for all things LGBT and all things Welsh, Pride Cymru (the Welsh language word for Wales) takes place on the open spaces of Cooper’s Field.
-There are big-name Welsh and international pop acts performing live on the main stage, a cabaret garden, funfair rides, a cultural market with arts and crafts, and a family zone.
+Showing its pride for all things LGBTQ+, in addition to all things Welsh, Pride Cymru (the Welsh language word for Wales) is a massive three-day event, where over 50,000 people come together to celebrate in the capital.
+Each year sees big-name Welsh and international pop acts performing live on the main stage, along with a cabaret garden, funfair rides, a cultural market with arts and crafts, and a family zone.
 There’s also a colourful parade through Cardiff city centre.

-Held every October, the annual Iris Prize Festival is Cardiff’s LGBT alternative to Cannes.
-During 4 days of international film screenings, panel sessions and parties, 30 short films by or about gay, lesbian, bisexual, transgender and intersex people compete to win the top accolade, valued at £30,000.
+Held every October, the annual Iris Prize Festival is Cardiff’s LGBTQ+ alternative to Cannes.
+During four days of international film screenings, panel sessions and parties, thirty short films by or about the LGBTQ+ community compete to win the top accolade, valued at £30,000.